vrajsolanki2005/finance-backend-system/README.md

 - Only ADMIN can create, update, or delete transactions
 - ANALYST can read transactions and access dashboard analytics
 - VIEWER has read-only access to transactions
+- VIEWER cannot access `GET /api/transactions` — only ADMIN and ANALYST can
 - JWT access token is sent via `Authorization: Bearer` header
 - Refresh token is stored in an HTTP-only cookie
 - CORS is restricted to `ALLOWED_ORIGIN` (default: `http://localhost:3000`)